 Once you know how much sleep your baby needs, use a sleep diary to track your baby’s sleep.

 Even if your baby is getting the minimum required hours of sleep, they might still have a sleep problem.
-For example, although my son was getting enough sleep, his constant waking throughout the night was disruptive and stressful.
+For example, although my son was getting enough sleep, his constant waking throughout the night was disruptive to his sleep cycles, so he wasn't getting good sleep.
 And it wasn’t age-appropriate.

 Newborns and infants three months old or younger sleep in one or two hour stretches.
 But older babies generally shouldn’t be waking up so often.
 For reference, two-thirds of babies sleep through the night (six to eight hours) regularly by the time they’re six months old according to Columbia University.